rmziolek/pySoftWhere/docs/source/icsi_examples.rst

 .. _ipi_tracking:

-Tracking solute molecules with IPI
+Tracking solute molecules with ICSI
 ----------------------------------

-Now call ``pysoftwhere.IPI.ipi()`` to calculate the intrinsic positions of solute atoms for multiple frames
+Now call ``pysoftwhere.ICSI.icsi()`` to calculate the intrinsic positions of solute atoms for multiple frames

 .. code-block:: python3